 Last night, my boyfriend and I were talking about Endo’s “weirdness” how it can pop up in strange and unheard of places, and he popped the question (no, not THE question…), “Are there any reports of men having Endometriosis?”
 I remembered reading somewhere that there were a few rare cases of it, but hadn’t read them deeply enough to understand their situations, diagnoses, and prognoses.
 So, we have our topic for today!!

-In rare cases, men develop Endometriosis.
-It appears many have been treated with long-term or large doses of estrogen therapy, but some are healthy men who have no history of cancer or estrogen treatment.
+In rare cases, cis-men develop Endometriosis.
+Transmen also suffer from the disease.
+But we will focus on cis-men for this blog: it appears many have been treated with long-term or large doses of estrogen therapy, but some are healthy men who have no history of cancer or estrogen treatment.
 Here’s what I could find:

 A 47-year-old man had undergone three prior surgeries to repair his inguinal hernia.
 He went to the hospital for a fourth inguinal hernia surgery and also had complaints of infertility.
 While in surgery, a mass was discovered next to his spermatic cord, which was removed and biopsied.
 It was discovered to be Endometriosis.
 Prior to this discovery, the patient had been taking Fertilin, an anti-estrogenic medicine to help combat his infertility and boost his sperm health and activity.
 The article does not disclose any prognosis of the patient after his release from the hospital.
 The article does state; however, that it was interesting that most men who develop Endometriosis have a history of estrogen therapy, but their patient had a history of ANTI-estrogen therapy…Interesting indeed.